aure/frameworks/README.md

 It was heavily influenced, inspired by, and cribbed from [The POSSIBLE Mobile Seaworthy Framework Checklist for Vendors](https://gist.github.com/POMBuilds/eb439cfa2300b080c7b75006ab69265e).
 The biggest difference between this list and that one is that this focuses on things that are noticeable quickly when a potential user comes across a framework.
 Hence, detailed items like code quality are left to much longer discussions (and even textbooks)!

+This checklist is not an all or nothing affair - if a framework satisfies 85% of the items below that is pretty good.
+In some cases, the rules below need to be broken and that is fine.

 There are several sections to this document so you may want to skip ahead:

 * [README](#README)